jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 * A Curve25519 point is represented as its X coordinate in little-endian format.
 The top bit must be cleared.
 * An Edwards25519 point is represented as its Y coordinate and the sign of the X coordinate.

 Points on NIST curves must be importable/exportable using the standard `SEC-1` encoding, both with and without compression.
-The WASI-Crypto API defines the `sec` and `compressed_sec` encodings for that purpose.
+The `wasi-crypto` API defines the `sec` and `compressed_sec` encodings for that purpose.

 Finally, implementations MAY support a non-portable, optimized representation for public keys, referred to as `local` in the set of possible encodings for a public key.

 #### Key pairs for key exchange

-A WASI-crypto implementation MUST be able to store a key pair as a unique handle, from which handles of individual keys can later be extracted.
+A `wasi-crypto` implementation MUST be able to store a key pair as a unique handle, from which handles of individual keys can later be extracted.

 For every supported key type, an implementation MAY allow importation and exportation of a key pair as a single operation, either using a local encoding, or using `PKCS#8` or `PEM`-encoded `PKCS#8`.